chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/hydra.md

 aliases: ["Hydra"]
 ---
 # Hydra
 *Source: Monster Manual p.
-190, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+190, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD and the Basic Rules.*

 The hydra is a reptilian horror with a crocodilian body and multiple heads on long, serpentine necks.
 Although its heads can be severed, the hydra magically regrows them in short order.
 A typical specimen has five heads.
 At the dawn of time, Tiamat, the Queen of Evil Dragons, slew a rival dragon god named Lernaea and cast her blood across the multiverse.
 Each drop that fell upon a world spawned a multi-headed hydra consumed by a hunger as great as the fallen god's hatred.
 Great champions are known to test their mettle against these fearsome creatures.